 What is Twitter Topics?

 Twitter Topics is a Twitter setting that allows users to select and follow trends they're interested in from a list of Topics.
-Once a user follows a Topic, more news and tweets related to it will start showing up in their regular Twitter feed.
+When a user follows a Topic, more news and related tweets will show up in their regular Twitter timeline.

 With Twitter Topics, you can follow topics as well as people that often tweet about relevant topics.